lvgl/lvgl/docs/widgets/extra/tabview.md

 ## Keys

 Keys have effect only on the tab buttons (Button matrix).
-You can add it manually to a group if required.
+Add manually to a group if required.

 Learn more about [Keys](/overview/indev).